parasoft/parasoft-demo-app/README.md

 ### Importing into your IDE
 If you want to import the project into your IDE, be sure to do the following:
 1. Import the project as a Gradle project.
 You may need to synchronize or refresh the project after importing.
-2. Install a Lombok plugin for your IDE, since the project uses Lombok.
+2. Install a Lombok plugin for your IDE since the project uses Lombok.
 #### Changing server port
 When launching the app, you can specify the port to use with a command like the following:
 ```
-./gradlew bootRun -Pport=8888'
+./gradlew bootRun -Pport=8888
 ```
 ## Using the Demo Application
 Once started, you can access the application at [http://localhost:8080](http://localhost:8080).